a group of kids riding bikes on a path in a garden

 Where We Are Headed:

 While we have come a long way, our work is far from over.
-As we look to the years ahead, we know chronic conditions such as obesity, cardiovascular diseases, cancer, dementia and more will continue to plague the world.
-As health advocates, our goal is to create a world where everyone lives long, healthy lives.
-As a 501(c)(3) nonprofit, we will pursue goals that help us all live Well.
-Into the Future:
+As we look to the years ahead, the Kenneth H. Cooper Institute’s expertise and dedication in preventive medicine contribute to TTUHSC's goals of improving health of all Texans by making a meaningful difference in the lives of individuals and communities.
+Chronic conditions such as obesity, cardiovascular diseases, cancer and dementia continue to impact the health of individuals in the TTUHSC service region and worldwide.
+As health advocates, our goal is to create a world where everyone lives long and healthy lives.
+We will pursue goals that help us all live well.

 1. Continue to support the world-renowned CCLS as our research team explores the best ways to maintain memory and brain health throughout the lifespan, as well as decrease cardiovascular disease, cancer and mortality for years to come.